 - What if I want to sell my share?

 - What happens to the property if one of us dies?

 Getting out of a loan can also be difficult (if your relationship ends, for example).
-You can’t just remove yourself from the loan — even if your co-borrower wants to get your name removed.
-The lender made the loan based on a joint application, and you’re 100 percent responsible for repaying the debt.
+You can’t just remove yourself from the loan, even if your co-borrower wants to remove your name.
+The lender approved the loan based on a joint application, and you’re still 100% responsible for repaying the debt.

 In most cases, you will need to refinance a loan or pay it off entirely to put it behind you.
 Even a divorce agreement that says one person is responsible for repayment will not cause a loan to be split (or get anybody’s name removed).

 You may not need to apply jointly if one borrower can qualify individually.
 Both of you (or all of you, if there are more than two) can pitch in on payments even if only one person officially gets the loan.
 You still might be able to put everybody’s name on a deed of ownership, even if only one of the owners applies for a loan.

 Some lenders object to non-borrowers contributing to the down payment.
 But a bigger down payment can save money in several ways:

 - You borrow less, and you pay less in interest on a smaller loan balance.